alexandracota/trivia/README.md

 # trivia

-You think you know a thing or two about the TV show, Friends?
-Test your knowledge in this Friends Trivia game.
+You think you know your 80's movies?
+Play this trivia game to test your knowledge.

 https://alexandracota.github.io/trivia/